Understanding Jowls: Causes and Treatments

 Habits such as smoking and excessive sun exposure can accelerate skin ageing, although this typically affects the surface of the skin more than the deeper jowl formation.

 Ok, you might not like to hear this, but the gold standard way of treating jowls remains the good old facelift.
-This doesn’t mean it’s the only way to treat jowls, there are other non-surgical options, but facelift surgery is still the best option if you want the maximum improvement possible.
+This doesn’t mean it’s the only way to treat jowls; there are other non-surgical options, but facelift surgery is still the best option if you want the maximum improvement possible.

-The facelift operation involves opening the skin at the ears, separating the skin from the underlying tissues and then truly repositioning the tissues of the face.
+The facelift operation involves opening the skin at the ears, separating the skin from the underlying tissues, and then truly repositioning the tissues of the face.
 The good news is that facelift techniques have improved considerably over the decades, and most expert facelift surgeons agree that the deep plane technique is the best way to do this.
 In performing a deep plane facelift, instead of simply tightening things around the edges, the surgeon lifts the deeper tissues of the face as a separate layer, releasing the ‘retaining ligaments’ that hold the face in place and truly reposition the tissues.
-By properly repositioning the tissues, you avoid placing unnecessary tension on the skin and avoid the pulled or stretched look.
+By properly repositioning the tissues, you avoid placing unnecessary tension on the skin and avoiding the pulled or stretched look.

 Ok, so facelift surgery isn’t for you.
 That’s okay.
 The good news is that there are effective alternatives.
 The most effective non-surgical alternative for treating jowls is filler injections.
 Yes, I know that conjures up images of stuffy, over-filled pillow faces – but please bear with me for a minute.